ald0405/lkmlstyle/README.md

 lkmlstyle repos/product-analytics/views/sessions.view.lkml --ignore D106 D107 M101
 ```

-_Tip: If you find you're always ignoring certain rules, you can also adjust lkmlstyle's ruleset using a [config file](lkmlstyle.example.yaml) so you don't have to type them out every time._
+**Tip**: If you find you're always ignoring certain rules, you can also adjust lkmlstyle's ruleset using a [config file](lkmlstyle.example.yaml) so you don't have to type them out every time.

 ### Isolating rules